jgaffuri/OriMap/docs/howtoactlidar/README.md

 pullauta pngmergevege
 pullauta dxfmerge
 ```
 - Double click on this *merge.bat* file to execute all the commands listed here, which merge the outputs.
 As a result, several **merged_XXXX.YYY** files are produced in the *.../workspace/karttapullautin_standalone/* folder.
-There are *\*.png* and *\*.jpg* image files, which can be viewed as a normal image, and also *\*.dxf* files, which can be imported in other mapping software such as OCAD or [OpenOrienteering Mapper](https://www.openorienteering.org/apps/mapper/).
+There are *\*.png* and *\*.jpg* image files, which can be viewed as a normal image, and also *\*.dxf* files, which can be imported in other mapping software (see next section below).

+Here is the raw output obtained for our Noumerleen example:

-TODO: show image of the output
+TODO: show image

 - If the output is not satisfying and do not show properly natural features that you know are present on the field, it is possible to fine-tune some parameters in the *pullauta.ini* file.
 Most of them are explained directly in the file.
 You can also check the documentation on the [Karttapullatin website](http://www.routegadget.net/karttapullautin/) or ask some advice on the [RouteGadget Facebook page](https://www.facebook.com/RouteGadget-177518995597572/).

 ## After...

-TODO: explain how to include it in qgis
-TODO: other parameters in dfjhh
+- The output *\*.dxf* files can be imported as vector features in mapping software such as [OCAD](https://www.ocad.com/), [OpenOrienteering Mapper](https://www.openorienteering.org/apps/mapper/) or [QGIS](https://qgis.org/).
+Image outputs can also be used as a backdrop to be digitalised or to support field surveys.
+- Other geographical data sources can be used for non-natural features which are not detected properly by karttapullautin.
+Here are some of them:
+  - The Luxembourgish national topographic data base, whose 2015 version can be downloaded freely [**here**](https://data.public.lu/en/datasets/bd-l-tc-2015/).
+This include some excellent information for building footprints, transport networks (from main roads to hiking tracks), and other man-made and natural features.
+  - [OpenStreetMap](https://www.openstreetmap.org/).
+An extraction for Luxembourg is available [here](http://download.geofabrik.de/europe/luxembourg.html).

+This additional vector data can be displayed together or on top of the karttapullautin image to offer some better overview.
+Here is the output obtained for our Noumerleen example:

+TODO: show image

+This could be seen as a 'good enough' map for some trainings or simply to detect some interesting areas to be then better mapped with unavoidable field surveys.

-Any comment?
+## Any comment?
 Anything unclear, missing, incorrect or wrong?
 Feel free to edit the file or create an issue [here](https://github.com/jgaffuri/OriMap/issues).